 A guide to cohort analysis and how to use it to measure Customer Lifetime Value (CLV)

-A particular case for using cohort analysis is using this tool to measure Customer Lifetime Value (known as CLV or LTV).
-There are four simple steps to follow for completing this task while using data provided by Google Analytics.
+A particular case for using cohort analysis is using this tool to measure Customer Lifetime Value (known as CLV, CLTV, or LTV).
+There are some simple steps to follow for completing this task while using data provided by Google Analytics.

 How to Use Cohort Analysis to Measure Customer Retention?

-The higher CRR value, the higher will be the customer loyalty rate.
+The higher the CRR value, the higher the customer loyalty rate will be.
 If you are a marketer, you will find yourself promoting product features or running different campaigns, and performing cohort analysis is the right way to evaluate their success.
 Data collected from cohort analysis will help you prognosticate future user behavior, recognize features that will increase user retention, set-up a data-driven marketing system, or plan for customer engagement activities.

 You need three types of data to perform a cohort analysis that will help you track user retention rate (CRR): you have to know who you are tracking, the metric value on all subsequent dates after signing up, and the sign-up date.